 When cleaning, do not just think about the broad strokes, such as the hall and deck.
 Get down to the details, also.
 Nothing makes a worse first impression then a once yellow shore power cord that is a sticky-icky blackish color.

 When the vessel is taken out on a sea trial, you want it to run flawlessly, and want all mechanical and electrical components in working order.
 There are few things more embarrassing than planning to take a buyer out on the water, only to be sidelined by faulty equipment.
 Not to mention most buyers and lenders require a survey before closing, so issues will inevitably be found.
-Buyers will likely notice problems with the boat, and some small fixes can have a huge impact on the closing price.
+Buyers will likely notice problems with the boat, and some small fixes can have a huge impact on the closing price when selling your boat.

 No matter how few hours your boat, engine and systems may be used in a year or in 10 years, the fact that it’s sitting in saltwater, a very corrosive environment, puts wear and tear on the vessel and equipment even while idle tied to the dock.

-Whether you are planning to sell or not, a preventative maintenance plan not only pays dividends when it’s time to sell but also minimizes the likelihood of an equipment failure which could become a safety issue while you are at sea.
+Whether you plan on selling your boat or not, a preventative maintenance plan not only pays dividends when it’s time to sell but also minimizes the likelihood of an equipment failure which could become a safety issue while you are at sea.
 Regular maintenance will also extend the life of your assets.